nrfconnect/sdk-nrf/applications/serial_lte_modem/doc/slm_description.rst

 Check and configure the following configuration options for the sample:

+.. option:: CONFIG_SLM_NATIVE_TLS

+   This option enables using Zephyr's mbedTLS.
+   It requires additional configuration.
+   See :ref:`slm_native_tls` for more information.

 .. option:: CONFIG_SLM_CONNECT_UART_0 - UART 0

    This option selects UART 0 for the UART connection.